Stake logo

 Exchange: NYSE

-Investors have not been happy during 2022, with Virgin Galactic stock declining 64% year-to-date.
+Investors have not been happy during 2022, with Virgin Galactic stock declining 74% in the year.
 This result isn’t surprising because of the unprofitable space stocks we have already covered.
+Additionally, Virgin Galactic's share price rocketed (pun intended) between 2020 and 2021, gaining over 300%.
+The share price falls continuing this 2023 may be considered a correction.

 Virgin Galactic’s focus is space tourism and is expected to launch this service during Q2 2023.
 However, the launch date of the company’s space tourism division has been pushed back multiple times, so this new date is far from certain.

 Since Virgin Galactic’s services aren’t yet operational, the company generates revenue largely by selling tickets in advance.
-During Q2 2022, Virgin Galactic generated US$357,000, a decline of 38% year-on-year.
+During FY2022, Virgin Galactic generated US$2.3m, a decline of approximately 30% year-on-year.
 An investment in Virgin Galactic is a bet on the launch of its space tourism division rather than its continued success.

 We covered Virgin Galactic Holdings in our 25 February 2022 edition of Under the Spotlight.